KiKartei/KiKartei.github.io/README.md

-## Welcome to GitHub Pages
+## Welcom to KiKartei Knowledge Base

-You can use the [editor on GitHub](https://github.com/KiKartei/KiKartei.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can use this Pages for locking everithing you can doing or how you can doing!

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.